 Before the crossing we decided to give ourselves some energy and take a little picnic break while enjoying the view of the glacier.
 During the meal the fog decided to make its big comeback, giving a super mystical side to the place!

-The end of the afternoon was not the most sporting….
-We spent the day watching the rain fall and watching the wet hikers enter the comfortable common room.
-On our side, the time was at the aperitif and at the jass games, a 100% Swiss card game!
+The end of the afternoon was not the most active….
+We spent the day watching the rain fall and watching the wet hikers enter the comfortable common room of the hut.
+On our side, it was apero time and at the jass games, a 100% Swiss card game!

 Fortunately Mother Nature was merciful because the rain stopped at around 9pm.
 And we were able to enjoy the late evening admiring the fire while enjoying a good mulled wine.

 The evening will have ended with a wild session of moonlight singing.
-Our slightly windy voices resounded in the valley to the tunes of “Aux champs Elysée” or the “Lacs du Connemara”.
+Our slightly drunk voices resounded in the valley to the tunes of “Aux champs Elysée” or the “Lacs du Connemara”.

 - The hut is open from April to October and is located just next to the Corbassière glacier.
 It can only be reached by foot.
 The cabin is equipped to accommodate up to 100 people